 A value of 1 in the Broadcaster MAC Address Present subfield indicates that a Broadcaster MAC Address subfield is present in the same EBCS Request Info subfield.
 A value of 0 in the Broadcaster MAC Address Present subfield indicates that a Broadcaster MAC Address subfield is not present in the same EBCS Request Info subfield.

+(#2178) A value of 1 in the Request Authentication Info subfield indicates that STA requests the authentication information of the EBCS traffic streams identified by the Content ID included in the EBCS Request Info subfield.
+A value of 0 in the Request Authentication Info subfield indicates that there is no request for the authentication information of the EBCS traffic streams identified by the Content ID included in the EBCS Request Info subfield.

 Editor: Please modify Figure 9-144f and Figure 9-144g as follows and insert the following content: